TCNOco/TcNo-Acc-Switcher/README.md

 You can see (and edit) how account switching works by checking [Platforms.json](https://github.com/TCNOco/TcNo-Acc-Switcher/blob/ad1a0907f09d6a625b11e06bbb4947566e6be6b2/TcNo-Acc-Switcher-Server/Platforms.json).

+This software values your privacy.
+Please see the [Privacy Policy](https://github.com/TCNOco/TcNo-Acc-Switcher/blob/master/PRIVACY.md).

 ## HELP  WANTED

 This project is a massive time sink.
 For something completely open-source and free, I find myself with little time to develop.
 Consider supporting development on [Patreon](https://www.patreon.com/TroubleChute), [Ko-Fi](https://ko-fi.com/tcnoco) or preferrably YouTube as a Member on [TroubleChute](https://youtube.com/TroubleChute).